Everest Base Camp Trek – 12 Days

 Clothing Items

-The first necessary checklist is the clothing items.
-Trekkers will have to travel from lowland regions to highland regions.
+The first necessary checklist for the EBC trek is the clothing items.
+Trekkers will have to travel from lowland regions to highland sections throughout the journey.
 The temperature varies significantly according to the area.
-The temperature is generally warmer in lower regions.
-Meanwhile, the temperature can get cold at higher elevations.
+The temperature is generally warmer in lower regions like Lukla and Phakding.
+Meanwhile, temperatures can drop at higher elevations, like in Dingboche, Lobuche, Gorak Shep, Everest Base Camp, and Kala Patthar.
 Thus, trekkers have to prepare proper clothing for the changing temperatures.
 Some essential clothing items you should pack include:

 • Down jackets